siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 For more information about these extension types, see [Extension Types](#ExtensionTypes).

 To implement the siddhi-map extension archetype, follow the procedure below:

 1. Issue the following command from your CLI.

                 mvn archetype:generate
                     -DarchetypeGroupId=io.siddhi.extension.archetype
                     -DarchetypeArtifactId=siddhi-archetype-map
                     -DgroupId=io.extension.siddhi.map
                     -Dversion=1.0.0-SNAPSHOT

 2. Enter the required execution name (the map type in this scenario) in the message that pops up as shown in the example below.

             Define value for property 'mapType':CSV

 3. To confirm that all property values are correct, type `Y` in the console.
 If not, press `N`.

 **siddhi-script**

 Siddhi-script provides the `Script` extension type.

 The script extension type allows you to write functions in other programming languages and execute them within Siddhi queries.
 Functions defined via scripts can be accessed in queries similar to any other inbuilt function.

 For more information about these extension types, see [Extension Types](#ExtensionTypes).

 To implement the siddhi-script extension archetype, follow the procedure below:

 1. Issue the following command from your CLI.

                mvn archetype:generate
                    -DarchetypeGroupId=io.siddhi.extension.archetype
                    -DarchetypeArtifactId=siddhi-archetype-script
                    -DgroupId=io.extension.siddhi.script
                    -Dversion=1.0.0-SNAPSHOT

 2. Enter the required execution name in the message that pops up as shown in the example below.

          Define value for property 'typeOfScript':

 3. To confirm that all property values are correct, type `Y` in the console.
 If not, press `N`.

 **siddhi-store**

 Siddhi-store provides the `Store` extension type.

 The Store extension type allows you to work with data/events stored in various data stores through the table abstraction.

 For more information about these extension types, see [Extension Types](#ExtensionTypes).

 To implement the siddhi-store extension archetype, follow the procedure below:

 1. Issue the following command from your CLI.

                mvn archetype:generate
                   -DarchetypeGroupId=io.siddhi.extension.archetype
                   -DarchetypeArtifactId=siddhi-archetype-store
                   -DgroupId=io.extension.siddhi.store
                   -Dversion=1.0.0-SNAPSHOT

 2. Enter the required execution name in the message that pops up as shown in the example below.

           Define value for property 'storeType': RDBMS

 3. To confirm that all property values are correct, type `Y` in the console.
 If not, press `N`.

 ## Configuring and Monitoring Siddhi Applications

-### Threading and Asynchronous
+### Multi-threading and Asynchronous Processing

 When `@Async` annotation is added to the Streams it enable the Streams to introduce asynchronous and multi-threading behaviour.

 ```sql
 @Async(buffer.size='256', workers='2', batch.size.max='5')